stormpath/stormpath-documentation/source/saml_idp_guides.rst

 We will now complete the final steps in the Stormpath Admin Console: adding one or more Callback URIs to the Application, and mapping your SAML Directory to your Application.

+#.
 Switch back to the `Stormpath Admin Console <https://api.stormpath.com>`__ and go to the **Applications** tab.

+#.
 Select the Application that will be using the SAML Directory.

+#.
 On the main "Details" page, you will see "Authorized Callback URIs".
 You should include here a list of the URLs that your users will be redirected to at the end of the SAML authentication flow.

+#.
 Next click on **Account Stores** in the navigation pane.

+#.
 Once you are on your Application's Account Stores page, click "Add Account Store".
 This will bring up the "Map Account Store" dialog.

-Ensure that you are in the "Directories" tab and select your SAML Directory from the list, then click **Create Mappings**.
+#.
+Ensure that you are in the "Directories" tab and select your SAML Directory from the list.

+#.
+Click **Create Mappings**.